JetBrains/intellij-sdk-docs/basics/action_system.md

   As explained in [Overriding the `AnAction.update()`  Method](#overriding-the-anactionupdate-method), it is vital `update()` methods _execute quickly_ and return execution to the IntelliJ Platform.
 * An action's method `AnAction.actionPerformed()` is called by the IntelliJ Platform if available and selected by the user.
   This method does the heavy lifting for the action - it contains the code executed when the action gets invoked.
-  The `actionPerformed()` method also receives `AnActionEvent` as a parameter used to access projects, files, selection, etc.
+  The `actionPerformed()` method also receives `AnActionEvent` as a parameter, which is used to access projects, files, selection, etc.
   See [Overriding the `AnAction.actionPerformed()` Method](#overriding-the-anactionactionperformed-method) for more information.

 There are other methods to override in the `AnAction` class, such as changing the default `Presentation` object for the action.